Jackybox123/Team-Chaos-WRO-2025/README.md

 Coach Fei Guo

-FengMo Guo -
+FengMo Guo -  a tenth-grade high school student from New York, United States.
+He had participated in WRO in previous seasons.
+He loves robots and is a very innovative person.

-Vinaya Ayinampudi -
+Vinaya Ayinampudi -  a 10th grader at eSTEM.
+In her free time she likes to code, play volleyball, and bake.
+She loves to experiment with robots and learn more about what can be done with AI.

-The AI robot we developed is an innovative blend of many technologies, to create afunctional robot.
+The AI robot we developed is an innovative blend of many technologies, to create a functional robot.
 This robot is constructed primarily using LEGO pieces for its structural framework, which provides both flexibility and durability.
 The core processing unit is a Raspberry Pi, a versatile and powerful microcomputer known for its wide range of applications in educational and hobbyist projects.

 The robot's artificial intelligence capabilities are powered by TensorFlow, a leading open-source machine learning framework.
 TensorFlow enables the robot to perform complex image recognition tasks by leveraging neural networks.
 These neural networks have been trained using a substantial dataset of images, allowing the robot to accurately identify and respond to various visual inputs.